-- disclosure of the parts of the documents that are conditionally exempt under section 47B(a) and 47B(b) of the FOI Act could reasonably be expected to prejudice the Department's ability to obtain confidential information and to obtain similar information in the future from state government agencies.
-I consider that this would be contrary to the public interest and that this factor weighs heavily against disclosure. - Disclosure of the operational email addresses which are conditionally exempt under section 47E(d) of the FOI Act would have a substantial adverse effect on the ability of the relevant operational areas to conduct their business as usual.
+• Disclosure of the operational email addresses which are conditionally exempt under section 47E(d) of the FOI Act would have a substantial adverse effect on the ability of the relevant operational areas to conduct their business as usual.
 The Department has established avenues in place for members of the public to contact when they have queries, complaints or comments.
-I consider that there is a strong public interest in ensuring public feedback is filtered through these available channels so that operational areas within the Department are able to carry out their functions in an effective matter.
+I consider that there is a strong public interest in ensuring public feedback is filtered through these available channels so that operational areas within the relevant agency are able to carry out their functions in an effective matter.
 I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure of the exempt information.